William Glass

 William Glass (11 May 1786 – 1853) was a Scottish Corporal and settler.
 He established the settlement that would become Edinburgh of the Seven Seas, the main settlement on Tristan da Cunha.

 Early life

 William Glass was born William Glasgow in Kelso, Scotland, in the Scottish Borders region, on 11 May 1786, to David and Janet Glasgow.
-He enlisted into the British Army at Berwick-on-Tweed in March 1804.
+He enlisted into the British Army at Berwick-upon-Tweed in March 1804.
 Although it is unclear why, he enlisted under the surname Glass.